Aourin/harrymho.com/site/content/_index.md

 title: Harry M Ho
 subtitle: ^^ That is my name
 image: /img/home-jumbotron.jpg
-blurb:
-  heading: Why Harry Ho?
-  text: >-
-    Well, I guess it depends what you are looking for.
-Depending on what that is, I may be a good fit for your ${FILL_IN_THE_BLANK}.
 intro:
   heading: What makes me tick?
   text: >-